New AP Poll: 70% Approve Biden's Handling Of COVID

-Category: World Politics Hits: 4[Above, Joe Biden laughed off Republican Paul Ryan in their 2012 debate.]
+Category: World Politics Hits: 5[Above, Joe Biden laughed off Republican Paul Ryan in their 2012 debate.]
 A new poll from The Associated Press-NORC Center for Public Affairs Research show President Biden has a 60% job approval rating and even higher numbers approve his actions against COVID.
 Joe Biden is enjoying an early presidential honeymoon, with 60% of Americans approving of his job performance thus far and even more backing his handling of the coronavirus pandemic, according to a new poll from The Associated Press-NORC Center for Public Affairs Research.
 Trump never came close to these poll numbers, so all the caterwauling coming from right-wing media outlets like FoxQ is bouncing off a force field of reality.
 Americans are more interested in their actual ability to get vaccinated and go back to their lives than the ridiculous faux outrage over a couple of Dr. Seuss books or Mister Potatohead private parts.
 Also, Biden's first month in office gave him a nice jobs report, contradicting the doomsday scenario Republicans predicted before the 2020 election.

 Read more https://crooksandliars.com/2021/03/new-ap-poll-70-americans-approve-bidens